victoriairis/irisroques/README.md

 - 🔭 I’m a Computer Scientist, B.Sc, working towards my masters degree also in Computer Science @ UFERSA
-- :hospital: I do research in HealthTech
+- :hospital: I do research in Machine Learning applied to HealthTech
 - :100: ~Doing~ Trying the 100 days of code challenge
-- 🌱 I’m currently learning more about IaC, Kubernetes, Go and JS for web development
+- 🌱 I’m currently learning more about Kubernetes, Python and Artificial Intelligence
 - 👯 I’m looking to collaborate on opensource projects :D
 - 💬 Ask me about computer networking, cloud in general and Java
 - 📫 How to reach me: